 But when COVID-19 struck the world, many tourist attractions temporarily closed down.
 Despite the unprecedented situation, Intramuros was hailed as Asia's leading tourist attraction in the 2020 World Travel Awards.
 It created great momentum for the upcoming reopening of the "Walled City".
 Not to mention the national year-long celebration of the 500th anniversary of the Philippines' significant role in the narrative of the first-ever circumnavigation of the world.

-"I thought I would do my share for the celebration of the Quincentenario, the 500th year since the arrival of the Spaniards who gave us the greatest legacy they can ever give us, the Roman Catholic faith," renowned architect J. Antonio Mendoza said to Tatler Philippines.
+"I thought I would do my share for the celebration of the Quincentenario, the 500th year since the arrival of the Spaniards who gave us the greatest legacy they can ever give us, the Roman Catholic faith," renowned architect J. Anton Mendoza said to Tatler Philippines.
 "I thought of giving the city something I do very well, and that is the art of design".

 Last February 2021, Casa Manila as well as other heavily visited historical sites in Intramuros opened its doors again to the public, following stricter protocols to ensure health safety amid the ongoing pandemic threat.
 People on social media, who mostly knew nothing about the redesigning project led by Mendoza, have been amazed and blown away by the transformation of Casa Manila.

 We spoke with the man behind the project to learn all about his inspiration and motivation.
 Mendoza shared what he thinks people should expect when visiting Casa Manila today.

 What are your comments on the original look of Casa Manila, before the renovation?

 A much needed refresh was imperative.
 It was dark and dreary as Casa Manila had been closed for nine months.
 But I was unfazed, I saw great possibilities.
 I dipped into my well of experience, and started on January 6.
 It took all of four Tuesdays to create what you see now.